-This new version of the Quality Policy establishes that the quality policy of INAPI is based on the reliability and impartiality of the registration, management and promotion of the Industrial Property, with a high service standard for its users, continual improvement of the processes and commitment of the staff.
+This new version of the Quality Policy establishes that the quality policy of INAPI is based on the reliability and impartiality of the registration, management and promotion of the Industrial Property, with a high service standard for its users and interested parts, continual improvement of the processes and commitment of the staff.
 Because of the latter, INAPI's commitment is focused on:

-- Managing the Industrial Property applications in an adequate and timely manner, according to the national and international guidelines, laws and rules. - Knowing users perception regarding the provided service and keeping effective communication in matters on consultations and complaining, to contribute to the improvement of our users' satisfaction - Continuous improvement of the effectiveness of the processes incorporated in the scope of the Quality Management System. - Continually develop the skills and proficiency of INAPI's staff, keeping a high motivation and commitment aiming to answer the requirements and the expectations of users. - b) Top management delegated on Mr. Felipe Welch, Head of Institutional Strategy Department, the position of Quality Manager for the Institute through Resolution N°1135/2013, which establishes a Quality Management Committee.
-Top management also published Resolution N°1028/2013, designating Mrs. María Pilar Rivera as Head of Quality at PCT Department.
+- Managing the Industrial Property applications in an adequate and timely manner, according to the national and international guidelines, laws and rules. - Knowing users and interested parts perception regarding the provided service and keeping effective communication in matters on consultations, suggestions and complaints, to contribute to the improvement of our users' and interested parts' satisfaction. - Continuous improvement of the effectiveness of the processes incorporated in the scope of the Quality Management System. - Continually develop the skills and proficiency of INAPI's staff, keeping a high motivation and commitment aiming to answer the requirements and the expectations of users.

+b) Top management delegated on Mr. Felipe Welch, Head of Institutional Strategy Department, the position of Quality Manager for the Institute through Resolution N°1135/2013, which establishes a Quality Management Committee.
+Top management also published Resolution N°1028/2013, designating Ms. María Pilar Rivera as Head of Quality at PCT Department.